CliffracerMerchant/BootyCrate/README.md

 ### activity
-activity contains all of the classes in the inheritance chain of the single activity used in the app, as well as extension functions of the MainActivityBinding ui class.
+activity contains all of the classes in the inheritance chain of the single activity used in the app, as well as extension functions of the MainActivityBinding UI class.
 These classes are:
 <pre>
 MultiFragmentActivity -> MainActivity